 What are we doing?

 The Maryland Wineries Association is committed to the health and safety of each of our members, partners, supporters, and event attendees.
-Currently, there are no changes to the upcoming Maryland Wineries Association events.
-Any determination regarding the cancellation or postponement of our events will be guided by the input and expertise of federal, state, county, and local health professionals and administrations.
+All decisions are made with the input and expertise of federal, state, county, and local health professionals and administrations.
 Any changes to the event schedule will be communicated via our website and social media channels.

 Members of the Maryland Wineries Association have individual response policies in their wineries and tasting rooms.
 Check with individual wineries for updates to their daily schedules, event activities, and product availability.